-Suppose one of these users who knows an authdata value is malicious and he can intercept a command from another user to the TPM (the TPM protocols involving encryption and HMACs are clearly designed on the assumption that such interception is possible).
+If authdata is a secret shared only between the calling process and the TPM, then the HMACs serve to authorise the command and to authenticate the TPM response.
+However, as mentioned earlier, authdata may be shared between several users, in order to allow each of them to use the resource that the authdata protects.
+In particular, the authdata of SRK is often assumed to be a well-known value.
+Suppose an attacker that knows an authdata value can intercept a command from another user to the TPM (the TPM protocols involving encryption and HMACs are clearly designed on the assumption that such interception is possible).
 He can use knowledge of the authdata to decrypt any new authdata that the command is introducing; and he can fake the TPM response that is authenticated using the shared authdata.